 Marital Settlement Agreements

-Most divorce cases can be resolved by the parties entering into a marital settlement agreement, or "MSA".
+Most divorce cases can be resolved by the parties entering into a marital settlement agreement or "MSA".
+A settlement agreement is a contract between the parties that resolves all of the issues pending before the Court.
 This is often a cost-effective way to resolve issues outside of court.
-It also enables parties to create their own settlement terms and conditions, rather than having a Judge decide.
+It also enables parties to create their own settlement terms and conditions, rather than having a Judge decide and provides a mechanism for parties to agree upon creative settlement terms that a court cannot otherwise order.
 A marital settlement agreement can be negotiated through mediation or simply between the parties and their respective counsel.
-A marital settlement agreement governs the relationship between the parties after the divorce.
-As it should encompass all terms of the divorce settlement.
-The MSA is binding and is subject to the enforcement powers of the court once both parties have signed the agreement.What is Family Mediation?
+A marital settlement agreement governs the relationship between the parties after the divorce and it should encompass all terms of the divorce settlement.
+After execution of a Marital Settlement Agreement, it will be adopted and ratified by a court order of Final Judgment of Dissolution of Marriage.
+Thereafter, the MSA is binding and is subject to the enforcement powers of the court once both parties have signed the agreement.What is Family Mediation?

 The parties may also wish to negotiate an agreement on their own or through counsel, without a mediator.
 Having a clear and precise MSA is essential to achieve a functioning home situation post-divorce.
 The parties would reach an agreement between themselves, then, one of the attorneys prepares an initial draft of the MSA and with his or her client’s approval, sends the draft MSA to the other party, through his or her counsel, for review and comments.
 The parties usually exchange drafts of the MSA to articulate their understanding of the settlement and their respective positions.
 The parties will execute the MSA with their final terms and ultimate agreement.
 The MSA does not have to be filed with the court to be binding and effective.